bguiz/blog.bguiz.com/src/documents/presentations/caffeinated-jester/index.md

 - Use the `--config` CLI flag
 - Create a JSON file within the project
-- Can be quite powerful for running tests in different environments
+- Can be quite powerful for running:
+  - Tests in different environments
+  - Different sub-sets of tests

 =SLIDE=